¡ÚLTIMAS HORAS! Disfruta de todo 1 año de Plus al 45% de dto ¡Lo quiero!

 0

-1146.
-This week, we look at the history of Braille, from the tragic accident that inspired Louis Braille's six-dot system to the "War of the Dots"—a decades-long conflict over competing reading standards in the U.S. Then, we look at the origin of the phrase "pitch black," revealing how the intensifier "pitch" refers to an ancient, dark wood tar and how the word traces its roots back to Old English.
-The braille segment was written by Karen Lunde, a longtime writer and editor turned web designer and marketing mentor.
-Solo service business owners come to her for websites where beautiful design meets authentic words that actually build connections.
-Find her at chanterellemarketingstudio.com.
-The pitch black segment was run by Samantha Enslen who runs Dragonfly Editorial.
-You can find her online at dragonflyeditorial.com.
-Links to Get One Month Free of the Grammar Girl Patreon (different links for different levels) Order of the Snail ($1/month level): https://www.patreon.com/grammargirl/redeem/687E4 Order of the Aardvark ($5/month level): https://www.patreon.com/grammargirl/redeem/07205 Keeper of the Commas ($10/month level): https://www.patreon.com/grammargirl/redeem/50A0B Guardian of the Grammary ($25/month level): https://www.patreon.com/grammargirl/redeem/949F7 🔗 Share your familect recording in Speakpipe or by leaving a voicemail at 833-214-GIRL (833-214-4475) 🔗 Watch my LinkedIn Learning writing courses. 🔗 Subscribe to the newsletter. 🔗 Take our advertising survey. 🔗 Get the edited transcript. 🔗 Get Grammar Girl books. 🔗 Join Grammarpalooza.
-Get ad-free and bonus episodes at Apple Podcasts or Subtext.
-Learn more about the difference. | HOST: Mignon Fogarty | Grammar Girl is part of the Quick and Dirty Tips podcast network.
-Audio Engineer: Dan Feierabend Director of Podcast: Holly Hutchings Advertising Operations Specialist: Morgan Christianson Marketing and Video: Nat Hoopes, Rebekah Sebastian | Theme music by Catherine Rannus. | Grammar Girl Social Media: YouTube.
+1162.
+This week, we look at why some names just "feel right" while others don't and how vowels like "ee" create associations with smallness and sweetness while back vowels like "ah" sound bigger and more serious.
+Then, we look at dependent clauses and when it's OK to start a sentence with "because."
+The baby names segment was written by Valerie Fridland. 🔗 Join the Grammar Girl Patreon. 🔗 Share your familect recording in Speakpipe or by leaving a voicemail at 833-214-GIRL (833-214-4475) 🔗 Watch my LinkedIn Learning writing courses. 🔗 Subscribe to the newsletter. 🔗 Take our advertising survey. 🔗 Get the edited transcript. 🔗 Get Grammar Girl books. | HOST: Mignon Fogarty | Grammar Girl is part of the Quick and Dirty Tips podcast network.
+Audio Engineer: Dan Feierabend, Maram Elnagheeb Director of Podcast: Holly Hutchings Advertising Operations Specialist: Morgan Christianson Marketing and Video: Nat Hoopes, Rebekah Sebastian Podcast Associate: Maram Elnagheeb | Theme music by Catherine Rannus. | Grammar Girl Social Media: YouTube.
 TikTok.
 Facebook.
 Threads.
 Instagram.
 LinkedIn.
 Mastodon.
 Bluesky.
 Hosted by Simplecast, an AdsWizz company.
 See pcm.adswizz.com for information about our collection and use of personal data for advertising.

 Languages 2 weeks